agaffney/quickstart/README.md

 # Quickstart

-_An installer for Gentoo Linux written in POSIX sh._
+_An installer for Gentoo Linux written in POSIX shell._

 ## License